 Longer key lengths for a time buffer

 Longer key lengths for asymmetrical algorithms create a time buffer, the post-quantum expert says.
-Some specialists foresee a renaissance of the RSA encryption method with very long key lengths.
-More powerful quantum computers would have to be developed to crack them.
-Companies could also develop hybrid processes combining a current encryption method and a new post-quantum algorithm.
+Companies could develop hybrid processes combining a current encryption method and a new post-quantum algorithm.

 Time is running out.
 Research scientists mostly agree that quantum computers will be around in the foreseeable future – and as we know, the wheels of Silicon Valley grind a little faster than everywhere else.